magento-hackathon/StaticContentDeploy/README.md

 - **Separating different deploy types**: Within the generic deployer, various files are copied (images, JavaScript, plain CSS, LESS), while actually a frontend developer might only want to tune a specific type.

+This repository contains a `StaticContentDeployDebugger` module to allow you to log (with timings) which files are being copied where.
+Simply copy the module to `app/code/` and it should log to `var/system.log`.